-In last week’s blog, Lora Cecere emphasized the need to forego traditional forecasting and replenishment strategies in the long tail.
+In last week’s post about the long tail of the supply chain, Lora Cecere emphasized the need to forego traditional forecasting and replenishment strategies in the long tail.
 In the recent Consumer Goods Technology (CGT) web seminarentitled “Driving Results Despite Item Complexity”, one slide quoted her as saying previously,“If the products have a skewed distribution and it is your desire to meet a higher service level, then the deterministic technologies of APS and ERP are not designed to meet your needs.”

 Pat Smith, Vice President of ToolsGroup North America, then illustrated the growth of the long tail and drove home how to combat the challenges posed by it.

 He showed how the long tail is fragmenting the demand signal as companies move to serving more niches.
 This means seeing many periods of zero demand with intermittent demand or “lumpy demand” spikes in between.
 And it’s getting worse as demand volatility increases.
 “The 80/20 rule, where 80% of the revenue is generated by 20% of the products, no longer holds,” he says.
 “Pareto is dead”.

 Smith showed that it’s happening across many industries.
 He started with an internet retailer with a huge tail: 79% of their revenue.
 But fast moving consumer goods manufacturers are now seeing about 50% of their revenue from the tail.
 Even food and beverage companies can have 36% of their revenue from the tail.
 Lora Cecere added that the tail drives an even higher percentage of a company’s profits, since new offerings and more specialized products often carry premium margins.